YSmart/YSmart/readme.txt

  YSmart is an SQL-to-MapReduce translator that translates an SQL command to Java codes for Hadoop.
 YSmart consists of two parts.
 The first part (SQL-to-XML), which is implemented in C, is to convert the SQL statement in a file to an XML file that represents the abstract syntax tree of the SQL command.
 The second part (XML-to-MapReduce), which is implemented in Python, is to translate the XML file to Java codes.
 The two parts can be used individually.

  As its name shows, YSmart is only a translator from SQL to MapReduce.
-So, its inputs are an SQL file and a data schema file, and its outputs are only generated Java codes that are used to execute an SQL command on Hadoop.
+So, its inputs are an SQL file and a data schema file, and its outputs are only generated Java codes that are used to execute the SQL command on Hadoop.
 But, unlike Hive or Pig, it is not YSmart's responsibility to compile and execute those codes, although YSmart can also be configured to do that.
 Therefore, YSmart can be used in a machine where even no Hadoop is installed.

  The main advantage of YSmart over Hive or Pig is that it can efficiently translate complex queries that have intra-query correlations.
 Please read YSmart's research paper for more details (http://www.cse.ohio-state.edu/hpcs/WWW/HTML/publications/papers/TR-11-7.pdf).